karashiiro/project-structures/python-api/decoupled-json-views.md.md

 ## Benefits
 - JSON responses can be strongly-typed.
 - Views aren't required to have any logic, unlike Flask's `MethodView` etc.
+- Views are decoupled (by default) from any framework-specific concepts, so they usually won't need to change if you switch frameworks.

 ## Drawbacks
 - The term "view" can be confused with Flask concepts with the same name.